anyoneout/guavaPantaloons/README.md

-To run type "npm run start"
+To run type "npm run start" into terminal